skywalker-pedro/Traffic-flow-prediciton-with-ML/README.md

 ## Structure of Repository

-This project has 4 parts:
+This project contains 4 parts:

 + **Monograph** is the folder with the latex files that made the monograph;
 + **Presentation** is the folder with the latex files that made the presentation of this monograph;